 Sweet potatos weren’t originally planned for the 12 Days of Holiday Brownies, Blondies, and Bars series.
 But one day I found myself with LOTS of extra walnuts, an extra sweet potato, and dessert bars on the brain.

 And since sweet potato cupcakes are pretty fantastic, I figured dessert bars aren’t really much of a stretch.

-Ground walnuts in the batter help to create a texture like a dense cake.
-Chopped walnuts throughout the cake add a bit of crunch, and the sweet potato flavor isn’t lost at all in the mix.
+Ground walnuts in the batter help to create a texture like a dense cake, while chopped walnuts throughout the cake add a bit of crunch.
+And the sweet potato flavor isn’t lost at all in the mix.